nijordia/Generala/README.md

 # Generala

 ## About This Project ℹ️
-This repository contains a Python-based implementation to simulate and calculate the probabilities of achieving combinations in the classic dice game **Generala**.
+This repository contains a Python-based implementation to simulate the classic dice game **Generala** and calculate the probabilities of achieving combinations.
 The code allows players and developers to analyze their chances of completing specific combinations over multiple dice rolls and optimize their strategies.
 The project is designed to be modular, educational, and user-friendly, making it ideal for gaming enthusiasts or probability learners.

 ## Rules of Generala 🎲